hercules-ci/blog.hercules-ci.com/_posts/2019-03-07-announcing-private-cachix.md

     $ nixos-rebuild switch
 ```

-The feedback we got from the poll answers, it's clear what we should do next:
+Thank you for your feedback in the poll answers.
+It's clear what we should do next:

 1. [Multiple signing keys (key rotation, multiple trusted users, ...)](https://github.com/cachix/cachix/issues/146)